elixir-lang/elixir/lib/elixir/pages/Library Guidelines.md

 ### Avoid application configuration

-You should avoid using [the application environment](`Application.get_env/2`) as the configuration mechanism for libraries.
+You should avoid using the application environment (see `Application.get_env/2`) as the configuration mechanism for libraries.
 The application environment is **global** which means it becomes impossible for two dependencies to use your library in two different ways.

 Let's see a simple example.
 Imagine that you implement a library that breaks a string in two parts based on the first occurrence of the dash `-` character: